 11. What if I've read this FAQ and other relevant resources and still have questions?

-If you have a legal question about the opioid settlements, the MOA, this FAQ, or any information on the information on the MorePowerfulNC website, please contact the NC Department of Justice at opioidsettlement@ncdoj.gov.
+If you have a legal question about the opioid settlements, bankruptcy resolutions, MOA, SAAF, or this FAQ, please contact the NC Department of Justice at opioidsettlement@ncdoj.gov.